piyueh/oldarch/README.md

 ## Fancy base image

 This version just adds vi, zsh, and zsh configurations to the base image.
-It can be pulled from Docker Gub through:
+It can be pulled from Docker Hub through:

 ```
 $ docker pull pychuang/oldarch:fancybase20160801
 ```

 The default shell is zsh.
-And the version of zsh is 5.7.1-1, which is downloaded from lated archlinux repository (as of 2019-12-05).
+And the version of zsh is 5.7.1-1, which is downloaded from the latest archlinux repository (as of 2019-12-05).
 Also, the zsh configuration is global (hard-coded in `/etc/zsh/zshrc`) and is tuned based on my personal preference.